damsog/docs/ci-cd.md

 There should be 2 files. one file without extension (private key) and the other with .pub extension (public key).

-Now lets move to the Server.
+Now lets move to the SERVER.
 Move or copy the public key to the server.<br>
 Now check if the ```~/.ssh``` folder exists:

 ```sh